 All Staff are required to report any accident or incident (actual or 'near miss') to the Health & Safety Officer via report form immediately.
+Trained first aiders should complete a Medical Tracker form immediately after attending to an accident.
 Appropriate liaison will take place with the Safety Advisor who will ensure that such occurrences are reported in accordance with 'RIDDOR', investigated, root causes identified and suitable measures taken to prevent a recurrence.